The Days of the Week

 There are likely a lot more ways to solve this problem, and numerous variations on each way.
 However, to most people, how to find out what day of the week a calendar date fell on is a mystery.
 Here I will show you one way to solve this problem, with a combination of patterns and mathematics.

-So, without further ado, in an exercise regarding theory of mind, you are about to see a mathematical explanation to the art of finding weekdays on dates.
+So, without further ado, in an exercise regarding theory of mind, you are about to see a mathematical explanation to the art of finding weekdays on dates in the Gregorian calendar.

 Introduction